HirakN/DevOps/README.md

 Virtual Box is used to provide the vitual machine environment and vagrant will be used to get the functionality without the clutter.

 ### Source files
 Clone the repository to obtain the necessary files.
-This can be done throught the CLI by:
+This can be done through the CLI by:

 	git clone git@github.com:HirakN/DevOps.git
 	cd DevOps